seanwhs/Project-NeverTiree/Strategic-Planning-Artifact.md

 * Health, rest, and family first
 * Governance-based decision-making

-This is what differentiates RetireeCorp from generic freelance platforms.
+This differentiates RetireeCorp from generic freelance platforms.

 ---